 Well, whey is an excellent source of protein and there are many benefits including its fast digestibility and low carbohydrate content.

-However, there are a number of Whey protein powder side effects and dangers that are rarely publicised by the nutritional supplement companies (they wouldn’t want to harm sales) , but can seriously damage your heath when taken in excess amounts.
+However, there are a number of whey protein powder side effects and dangers that are rarely publicised by the nutritional supplement companies (they wouldn’t want to harm sales now, would they!?) , but can seriously damage your heath when taken in excess amounts.

 How Are Whey Protein Powders Made?

-Whey protein has a lot going for it; it is relatively cheap (when compared to casein and other proteins), it has a high nutritional value and is low in fat.
-So, perfect you might think for supplementing your daily protein intake; unfortunately, this isn’t always the case, but what exactly are the side effects?
+Whey protein has a lot going for it; it’s relatively cheap (when compared to casein and other proteins, at least), it has a high nutritional value and it’s low in fat.
+So, perfect for supplementing your daily protein intake, right?

 #1 – Lactose Intolerance